Sitebase/photoname/README.md

 # Photoname
 Script for consistent naming of my photos I take.
+More info about this [naming convention](http://localhost:4000/bullet-proof-photo-naming-strategy/).
 This script is part of my photo workflow of which you can read more about in [this blog article](https://www.sitebase.be/my-photo-management-workflow/).

 ## Using the script